A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 Sunscreen is a must.

-Even if you don’t normally wear sunscreen outdoors, I implore you to wear sunscreen, especially during your first few days in Hawaii.
-If you do burn easily make sure to also pack some aloe vera gel.
+Even if you don’t normally wear sunscreen outdoors, I implore you to wear sunscreen, especially during your first few days in Hawaii!
+If you burn easily, make sure to also pack some aloe vera gel.

 Even if it’s overcast and cloudy, the UV index can be very high, so be sure to apply whenever you’re outdoors.